taviso/123elf/README.md

 ## Security

-By default, 123 allows Autoexec macros in worksheets, so there is no security and you should not open untrusted files.
-In 1-2-3, macros can contain shell commands, read and write arbitrary files, load plugins and so on.
+By default, 123 allows Autoexec macros in worksheets.
+Macros can contain shell commands, read and write arbitrary files, load plugins and so on.

 However, you can disable Autoexec macros via `/Worksheet Global Default Autoexec`.

-> I am thinking of changing this default before we reach a first release!
+> I am thinking of changing this default before we reach a first release, see [#27](https://github.com/taviso/123elf/issues/27).

-If you do disable Autoexec then in *theory* it's safe to open untrusted worksheets -- ***but*** this software hasn't been maintained for over 30 years, and is likely full of critical security bugs!
+If you disable Autoexec then in *theory* it's safe to open untrusted worksheets -- ***but*** this software hasn't been maintained for over 30 years, and is likely full of critical security bugs!

-I can patch bugs using `coffsyrup` to redirect unsafe functions to new versions, so I will make a best effort to fix vulnerabilities if you [report](https://github.com/taviso/123elf/issues) them!
+I can patch bugs using `coffsyrup` by redirecting unsafe functions to new versions, so I will make a best effort to fix vulnerabilities if you [report](https://github.com/taviso/123elf/issues) them!